rakeshkorukonda2412/ansible-jan-2023/Day8/README.md

 java -jar ./jenkins.war
 ```

-You need to install the below plugin in Jenkins
+You need to install the below plugins in Jenkins
 1. Ansible
 2. Ansible Tower
 3. Maven Integration